Historiography of World War II: Holocaust denial

 A field of pseudohistory has emerged which attempts to deny the existence of the Holocaust and the mass extermination of Jews in German-occupied Europe.
 The proponents of the belief, known as Holocaust deniers or "negationists", are usually associated with Neo-Nazism and their views are rejected by professional historians.
-A lot of Holocaust denial today is seeable in countries like Palestine or Jordan.
-There the general crisis between them and the Israeli nation often leads to antisemitism and/or an overall Holocaust denial.

 War crimes of the Wehrmacht

 At the Nuremberg Trials, the Schutzstaffel (SS) was declared a criminal organization, but the regular armed forces (Wehrmacht) were not.
 Although some high-ranking field marshals and generals were convicted of war crimes for issuing criminal orders, Nazi war crimes were mostly blamed on the SS-Totenkopfverbände (concentration camp guards) and the Einsatzgruppen (death squads), overlooking the participation of Wehrmacht soldiers in the Holocaust.
 More recent scholarship has challenged this view.
 An exhibition on the war crimes of the Wehrmacht sparked demonstrations.